-Of course, during this time of Covid-19 pandemic lockdown life, you need to be alert to the social distancing rules when out walking and remain 2m away from anybody else not from your household, but if you time your walk to take place when it’s likely to be less busy, especially in popular areas, then you shouldn’t have too much of a problem keeping your distance and staying within the rules.
+Of course, during this time of Covid-19 pandemic, you need to be alert to the social distancing rules when out walking and remain 1-metre-plus away from anybody else.
+If you are still concerned about busy pavements and routes, time your walk for when it’s likely to be less busy.

 Walking keeps you fit